britster03/FL-BT-IDS/FL-BT-IDS/README.md

 # This allows you to avoid re-installing large libraries, e.g., pytorch
 $ virtualenv -p python3 --system-site-packages .venv
 ```
-It's recommended that you go with the latter option if you already have pytorch installed system-wide.

 Activate your new virtual environment:
 ```sh
 $ source .venv/bin/activate
 ```
-Note that you will need to run this command each time you restart the terminal.
+Note that we will need to run this command each time you restart the terminal.

 ## Install Dependencies